![[We support real

 timers of modern hardware.
 This is usually the case, you can test it by

-calling the small utility progam highrestest
+calling the small utility progam highrestest which is contained

 in this package.
 It will print some information.